 Benton County's Hazard Mitigation Workgroup, working in partnership with Oregon Partnership for Disaster Resilience, will continue to maintain, update, and revise the Natural Hazard Mitigation Plan.
 The next update will occur on the standard five year cycle as required by FEMA.
-More information on this process is available.
 The 2011 Benton County Natural Hazard Mitigation Plan is available electronically through the links below:

 You are welcome to use any or all parts of this booklet for yourself or your organization.
 This booklet may not be sold.
 We only request that you send us a copy of your final product so that we can exchange ideas and share the benefit of your suggestions for improvement.
 Mail to: Benton County Emergency Management, 180 NW 5th Street, Corvallis, OR 97330.
 Thank you.

 The Emergency Management Office plans and directs emergency procedures to protect citizens from natural and human-caused disasters.
 We work on preparedness for emergencies including emergency response training and exercises and maintaining an Emergency Communications Center where response agencies coordinate actions and allocate resources in an emergency.